Basketball, Identitarianism, and the New Cold War

 The resurgence of this narrative has been underway for several years, but the “victory” of Donald Trump earlier this month has breathed new life into its wretched, shambling carcass.
 In the days that followed, mountains of pre-written articles about “campus culture” were hurriedly tweaked and redeployed in order to explain Trump’s election as CEO of the American Empire.

-The students of UC Berkeley, a once illustrious hive of communism and left wing militancy, were dishonoured by the decision to allow this flaccid, faux-left reprobate to blather on about the dangers of political correctness and urge young people to join the rat race: “It doesn’t make you a rat!
+Of course, it was not Maher who was the victim in this instance, but the students of UC Berkeley, a once illustrious hive of communism and militancy.
+It was they who were dishonoured and insulted by the decision to allow this flaccid, faux-left reprobate to blather on about the dangers of political correctness and urge his young audience to join the rat race: “It doesn’t make you a rat!
 This is America.”
-UC Berkeley counts among its alumni the founding members of the SLA, and Maher’s tedious, self-celebratory bloviating is an insult to the memory of these beloved heroes of freedom and justice.
+Nevertheless, this no-platforming business is a serious problem, and the brave intellectuals of the capitalist press want you to understand the dangers of such a slippery slope.

 On the 18th of November the New York Times published an opinion piece by Harvard-educated humanities professor Mark Lilla titled The End of Identity Liberalism, a fairly typical example of what I’m talking about.

-After conflating advocates of identity politics with members of the Ku Klux Klan, Lilla arrives at his central thesis: “We need a post-identity liberalism.”
+After some more self-indulgent American exceptionalism, Lilla goes on to conflate advocates of identity politics with members of the Ku Klux Klan before arriving at his central thesis: “We need a post-identity liberalism.”
 But for what?
-I’m all for strategic essentialism under the right circumstances—it is true that we must “at some point constitute a material threat to power.”
-But Lilla would deploy such a strategy not to galvanise any kind of radical change; rather, Lilla urges his readers to abandon identity politics in order that they might elect a Hillary Clinton instead of a Donald Trump.
-Better yet, Lilla’s “post-identity liberal press” would magically circumvent Ronald Reagan’s elimination of the Fairness Doctrine in 1987 and Bill Clinton’s signing of the Telecommunications Act in 1996 in order to “take seriously its responsibility to educate Americans about the major forces shaping world politics.”
+I’m all for strategic essentialism under the right circumstances, yet Lilla would deploy such a strategy not to galvanise any kind of radical change; rather, Lilla urges his readers to abandon identity politics in order that they might elect a Hillary Clinton instead of a Donald Trump.
+Moreover, Lilla’s “post-identity liberal press” would magically circumvent Ronald Reagan’s elimination of the Fairness Doctrine in 1987 and Bill Clinton’s signing of the Telecommunications Act in 1996 in order to “take seriously its responsibility to educate Americans about the major forces shaping world politics.”
 Do they not teach political economy at Harvard?

 Lilla concludes his article by offering us a glimpse of what a shared American identity could look like.
-If you suspect it might look like a white, male establishment figure of dubious moral character, congratulations!
+If you suspect it might look like a white, male imperialist, congratulations!
 Franklin D. Roosevelt, the man responsible for the gratuitous firebombing of Tokyo that resulted in the deaths of over 100,000 civilians, is Lilla’s unsurprising choice for a post-identity totem that will help Americans of all backgrounds focus on what they share (presumably an unrelenting hunger for war and death).

 But opponents of political correctness can be found outside the academy as well.
 Lionel Shriver, for example, is an unfairly censored internationally syndicated writer who, when she isn’t authoring novels, spends her time castigating hypersensitive millennials for their inability to tolerate her dangerous ideas.
 After giving an ill-conceived and poorly-received speech at a writers’ festival in Brisbane earlier this year (during which a few bored and annoyed audience members walked out), Shriver did what any rational person would do: complain publicly in the New York Times.
 Shriver is so staggeringly lacking in self-awareness that she writes of a “race…to see who can be more righteous and aggrieved” in a meltdown that stemmed solely from her own inability to accept polite criticism.
 Shriver is evidently so accustomed to being universally praised that an audience member publicly critiquing her speech feels to her like “real censorship” imposed by the “shrill tyranny of the left.”